SinghNavnoor/homelessness_PIT_count_analysis/README.md

 | Count Types | Sheltered Total Homeless |
 | CoC Number | Sheltered Total Chronically Homeless |

-Detail the analytical methods and processes used in the project.
-This could include data cleaning steps, statistical methods, machine learning models, or visualization techniques.
+5. **Explaing the columns**
+- CoC Name: CoC stands for Continuum of Care.
+A CoC is a regional or local planning body that is responsible for coordinating the funding of services provided to homeless families and individuals.
+A CoC can contain a region of a city, an entire city, a group of cities or even counties.
+- CoC Number: It is a unique number assigned to every CoC.
+- Count Types: This column refers to the different methods each CoC used to count the homeless population.
+Such as Sheltered & Unsheltered Count or Sheltered Only Count.

 ## Methodology
-The goal is to combine and clean the data without loosing a large number of rows.
+Goal: Merge and clean the datasets without loosing a significant number of rows.

 #### Data Cleaning
-1. Dealing with Null values in "Count Types" column.
+1. Dealing with Null values in "Count Types" column:
+  - The significance of imputing null values in this variables is to properly analysis any relationship between the Type of count being conducted and the results of the count itself.
-  - "Count Types" column had 805 null values.
-In order to deal with them multiple strategies were used.
+  - The variables had 805 null values.
+  - A ranking system was used to impute these null values.
-    - If a row had "Count Types" as null then take of column "CoC Name" and check its previous and next year's "Count Types" value.
-If they are the same then impute that same values in the null cell.
+    a.
+If a row had "Count Types" as null then take the column "CoC Name" and check its previous and next year's "Count Types" value.
+If they are the same then impute that same value in the null cell.
-    - If the first condition is not true then check if either of the previous or next year value is equal to "Sheltered and Unsheltered Count", if so, then impute the null cell with this value.
+    b.
+If the first condition is not true then check if either of the previous or next year value is equal to "Sheltered and Unsheltered Count", if so, then impute the null cell with this value.
+"Sheltered and Unsheltered Count" is given preference as it provides us with the most accurate count of homeless population.
-    - If the second condition is also not met then check if either of the previous or next year value is equal to "Sheltered and Partial Unsheltered Count", if so, then impute the null cells with this value.
+    c.
+If the second condition is also not met then check if either of the previous or next year value is equal to "Sheltered and Partial Unsheltered Count", if so, then impute the null cells with this value.
-    - If the third condition is also not met then check if either of the previous or next year value is equal to "Sheltered-Only Count", if so, then impute the null cells with this value.
+    d.
+If the third condition is also not met then check if either of the previous or next year value is equal to "Sheltered-Only Count", if so, then impute the null cells with this value.

     P.S.
-These conditionalities took care of over half of the null values on "Count Types"
+These conditionalities took care of over half of the null values on "Count Types".

-    - If null values still remained in the dataset for "Count Types" column then we imputed them with the mode of the corresponding "CoC Name" rows.
+    e.
+If null values still remained in the dataset for "Count Types" column then we imputed them with the mode of the corresponding "CoC Name" rows.

     P.S.
 This took care of over 99% of the remaining null values, leaving us with 5 null values in the column.

-    - The remaining null values were imputed with the mode of the entire column.
+    - Impute the remaining null values with the mode of the entire column.

 #### Visualization Techniques